ROCm/gpufort/README.md

 ```

 Typically this will not be the case.
-Fortunately, `gpufort` provides multiple ways to change the default behaviour:
+Fortunately, `gpufort` provides multiple ways to change the default behavior:

 1. You can use a number of command line arguments.
 2. You can supply a `python3` configuration file.